Social Democratic Union of Macedonia: History

 The Social Democratic Union of Macedonia was established on 20 April 1991.
 Its roots can be traced to 1943 upon the formation of the Communist Party of Macedonia (CPM) during World War II in the Democratic Federal Yugoslavia.
 The CPM became the League of Communists of Macedonia (LCM) in 1952 and was the ruling party of the Socialist Republic of Macedonia.
 Branko Crvenkovski was elected as the president and Nikola Popovski was elected as the vice president of the party.
 It retained the resources and the organisation of its predecessor.
 Unlike its rival VMRO-DPMNE, the party has traditionally had support from the urban middle-classes, the former Yugoslav managerial elite and the former nomenklatura.

 It formed the first political government in 1992.
 SDSM experienced its first major split when Petar Gošev established the Democratic Party in 1993.
 In 1994, SDSM created the Alliance of Macedonia, together with the Socialist Party and the Liberal Party.
 The party formed a coalition government with the ethnic Albanian Party for Democratic Prosperity.
 The party's president Crvenkovski served as the prime minister of Macedonia from 1992 to 1998.
-During 1997 and the first half of 1998, Crvenkovski and his governing centre-left coalition were criticised by the public due to the high unemployment rates (42 per cent in 1997 and 41 per cent in 1998), rampant corruption, insider privatization, dysfunctionally high levels of taxation, failure to attract foreign investment, and the slow pace of reforms aimed at giving ethnic Albanians, Turks, and Roma people equal status with ethnic Macedonians.
+Per political scientists Steven Levitsky and Lucan Way, its rule in the 1990s was competitive authoritarian as the government harassed opposition activists and "tightly control[led] public and certain private media."
+State television and radio monopolised national broadcasting.
+It initiated privatisation in the 1990s, which favoured managers of public companies, who were close to the party.
+Managers, supported by SDSM, bankrupted companies and took the revenues, resulting in the loss of jobs.
+During 1997 and the first half of 1998, Crvenkovski and his governing centre-left coalition were criticised by the public due to the high unemployment rates (42 per cent in 1997 and 41 per cent in 1998), rampant corruption, insider privatisation, dysfunctionally high levels of taxation, failure to attract foreign investment, and the slow pace of reforms aimed at giving ethnic Albanians, Turks, and Roma people equal status with ethnic Macedonians.
 The party lost the 1998 elections.